Transcender Art Presentation

 Art of Embroidery

-A Men’s Shirt.
+A Man’s Shirt.
 Amen.
 My personal style struggles seem to fade away now with this perfect piece of clothing.
 What makes it even better is the unique embroidery detail created by my golden-hands Katrina Fashion Fairy.
 I styled it with crocheted pajama shorts, put on nude ballet flats and walked out of my fashion depression.
 Next thing I saw was this INSANE million-beads-decorated car casually parked on NYC sidewalk.
 Must be some kind of a hint from the Universe?
 Dress-up spell in every stitch indeed.

 Photo of me wearing Art & Shock LA shirt, by Lisa I. Embroidery details by Katrina Dress Up